Turkey’s trade deficit jumps in August on export slump and bold gold imports

 Over the same period, Turkey’s money supply growth outpaced that of its peers and it burnt through the highest amounts of international reserves to stabilise its currency.

-Gold demand may continue in September as the USD/TRY rate is still breaking consecutive records and commissions have pushed Turks to physical gold and FX.
+Gold demand may continue in September as the USD/TRY rate is still breaking consecutive records and taxes have pushed Turks to physical gold and FX.